michaelhandkins/trimr/README.md

-# README
+# Trimr

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+Trimr is a two-sided service marketplace for barbers and hair-stylists looking to expand their practice beyond the studio and consumers looking to have their barber come to them on their time.

+## Technologies Used
+* Ruby, v.
+2.5.3 (primary programming language)
-* System dependencies
+* Rails (framework)
+* Bootstrap (design elements)
+* Google Maps API (barber map placement)
+* Devise (user authentication)
+* Carrierwave (image uploading)

-* Configuration
+* AWS (image storage)

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Square Appointments